A simple usage example¶

 In some cases it may be necessary to inspect first the transformation parameters before applying it,

-or we may be interested only in a star to star correspondence between the images.
+or we may be interested only in a star to star correspondance between the images.

 For those cases, we can use

-find_transform returns a scikit-image SimilarityTransform object that encapsulates the matrix transformation,
+find_transform will return a scikit-image SimilarityTransform object that encapsulates the matrix transformation,

 and the transformation parameters.